roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-vegas.md

  "I bet you say that to all the eighteen year olds you bring to Vegas," I teased.

  "Every single one," she played along as my tongue began licking.
 As much as I loved fucking Miranda and mom, I really loved the sweet intimacy that came from licking pussy.
 I love hearing their breathing slowly escalate, I love hearing their moans increase in volume because of me.
-Report_Story #2